c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 ## Configure the U.S. Keyboard Layout (MacBooks)

 If you're taking the exam on a MacBook, make sure your keyboard layout is set to `U.S.`.
-Otherwise, the remote Linux environment may not correctly recognize certain characters, especially `~` and `` ` ``, when using layouts such as `Brazilian – ABNT2`.
+Otherwise, the remote Linux environment may not correctly recognize certain characters, especially `~` and `` ` ``, when using layouts such as `U.S. International - PC` or `Brazilian – ABNT2`.

 1. Open ***System Settings » Keyboard » Input Sources***.
 2. Add `U.S.` input source.